Category: Her Space

 To save your marriage, you’ll need to do things that will feel counterintuitive.

-The proof is in the pudding, just read the true story below.
+The proof is in the pudding; just read the true story below.

 Paul came to me desperate to save his marriage of 10 years.

-Over the last two years, he had tried to be the best husband possible only to learn his wife had been having an emotional affair over that time.
+Over the last two years, he had tried to be the best husband possible to turn his marriage around.

-Paul was hurt beyond words and was ready to cut off his right arm if it would save his marriage and keep his family together.
+He’d cut off his right arm if it could save his marriage and keep his family together.

 About 20 minutes into our conversation, it became obvious what was wrong with his relationship.